omnetpp/cmake/README.md

 Licensing
 ---------

-The CMake modules were based on those in [the OMNet++ V2X simulation framework in `riebl/artery`][artery], which is where undefined licensed as GPL-2.0.
+The CMake modules were based on those in [the OMNet++ V2X simulation framework in `riebl/artery`][artery], which is licensed as GPL-2.0.

 References
 ----------